Email Safety Best Practices: How to Stay Safe From Email Scams

 Keep in mind that email can be intercepted between leaving your inbox and its destination.
 So, applying the above rules to the emails you send and receive is very important.

 So, there you have it.
-Email safety, while tedious at times, will go a long way to protecting you and your company’s information from scams, viruses, and hackers.
+While tedious at times, email safety will go a long way towards protecting you and your company’s information from scams, viruses, and hackers.

 About Accent Computer Solutions